|Adam Gopnik | McGill University Press|

-Initiating incident: James Wolcott (left), "the reigning monarch of the literary put-down," delivers a maiming review of Gopnik's "Through the Children's Gate," his collection of essays about New York.
+Initiating incident: James Wolcott (left), "the reigning monarch of the literary put-down," delivers a maiming review of "Through the Children's Gate," a collection of Gopnik's essays about New York City.

 "Finally," caws Gawker.
 "The Adam Gopnik takedown we've all been waiting for."